 Register for the exam through the official LSAT website.
 The answers to most of your questions about the LSAT can also be found on their website.
 Additionally, they have a very helpful section on how to prepare for the test, as well as Frequently Asked Questions.

 Please note that the LSAT is not administered in the actual MSU Testing Center.
 The exact location of your exam will be provided to you by LSAC.

-Many different exams are offered through Castle Worldwide, from certification exams to placement tests for the University of Wisconsin.
-On their website, you can browse the list of exams that they offer, or you can even take a “sample test” to familiarize yourself with the Castle testing software.
+Meazure Learning provides testing and training design, development, and delivery services to certification and licensure organizations, corporations, educational institutions, government agencies, and trade and professional associations.
+On their website, you can browse the list of exams that they offer, or you can even take a “sample test” to familiarize yourself with the Scantron testing process.

-In order to schedule a Castle exam, you must contact them directly or go to their website and click on the test you want to register for.
-Registration, scheduling, and payment are handled through Castle, not through the MSU Testing Center.
+In order to schedule a Scantron exam, you must contact them directly or go to their website and click on the test you want to register for.
+Registration, scheduling, and payment are handled through Scantron, not through the MSU Testing Center.